 I’ll start with my favourite Christmas market; Dresden.
-The skyline and Old Town are so beautiful it’s hard to resist at any time of the year let alone at Christmas when the whole city is lit up each evening.
+The skyline and Old Town are so beautiful it’s hard to resist at any time of the year, let alone at Christmas when the whole city is lit up each evening.

-Along with the main market there are a number of smaller markets set up in the city’s squares both in the Altstadt and the Neustadt.
+Along with the main market, there are a number of smaller markets set up in the city’s squares, both in the Altstadt and the Neustadt.

-Dresden Christmas Market dates: 26th November – 24th December 2015
+Dresden Christmas Market dates: 29th November to 24th December 2023.

 Specialities: Dresden rahmklecks, fladenbrot and baked apples.

-Where to Stay: QF Hotel
+Where to Stay: Hotel Indigo

 While the main market is so large it could be a little overwhelming at times, it’s worth it for the quality and diversity of what you’ll find there.

-Nuremberg has strict regulations related to the market which means there are only traditional wooden stalls and locally made handicrafts.
+Nuremberg has strict regulations related to the market, which means there are only traditional wooden stalls, locally made handicrafts and, of course, delicious glühwein.
 Even the famous Nuremberg sausages are protected under German law.